Connect with others who understand.

 Other experts consider mesothelioma a type of lung cancer because there is no better way to categorize it.
 The disease has some symptoms similar to those of lung cancer, and lung cancer oncologists are often the doctors who treat it.

-Many resources on pleural mesothelioma are vague or conflicting as to whether it is a type of lung cancer.
+Many resources on pleural mesothelioma are vague or conflicting as to whether it’s a type of lung cancer.
 Ultimately, although experts may have contrasting views on the classification of mesothelioma, the important thing is to understand the specifics of the disease to get the best possible treatment for yourself or your loved one.

 There are several key differences between mesothelioma and most lung cancers.